skeeto/skeeto.github.com/_posts/2011-11-28-video-editing.markdown

     cat *.ppm | ppmtoy4m > video.y4m &
     otherencoder video.4pm

-I have attempted to do two passes with the WebM encoder (`--passes=2`), but there's always been a floating-point bug that prevents it.
-For now I just use the `--best` option, telling the encoder to takes its time to do a good job.
+For WebM encoding, I like to use the `--best` option, telling the encoder to take its time to do a good job.
+To do two passes and get even more quality per byte (`--passes=2`) a pipe cannot be used and you'll need to write the entire raw video onto the disk.
+If you try to pipe it anyway, `vpxenc` will simply crash rather than give an error message (as of this writing).
+This had me confused for awhile.

 To produce Ogg Theora instead of WebM, [ffmpeg2theora](http://v2v.cc/~j/ffmpeg2theora/) is a great tool.
 It's